mahdit83/advancedSmsManager/README.md

           />
 ```

-It created with MVP architecture and Uses Dagger2 as DI container with these dependencies:
+This library created with MVP architecture and Uses Dagger2 as DI container with these dependencies:

 ```groovy
 compile 'com.google.dagger:dagger:2.7'